JieZhang11/LayerdMRI/README.md

 # Layer-dMRI
-This project goal is to segment the cerebral cortex into layers using diffusion MRI data based on von Economo atlas as presented in the paper:
+The goal of the project is to segment the cerebral cortex into layers using diffusion MRI data based on von Economo atlas as presented in the paper:

-> "Cerebral Cortex Layer Segmentation Using Diffusion MRI in vivo with Applications to Laminar Connections and Working Memory Analysis", Jie Zhang, Zhe Sun, Feng Duan, Liang Shi, Yu Zhang, Jordi Solé-Casals1, and Cesar F. Caiafa, *xxxxx xxxx*, xx, xx, 2022 (under review).
+> "Cerebral Cortex Layer Segmentation Using Diffusion MRI in vivo with Applications to Laminar Connections and Working Memory Analysis", Jie Zhang, Zhe Sun, Feng Duan, Liang Shi, Yu Zhang, Jordi Solé-Casals and Cesar F. Caiafa, *xxxxx xxxx*, xx, xx, 2022 (under review).

 Figure 1 below shows the pipeline to obtain the layer segmentation of cerebral cortex using in vivo Diffusion MRI data.